-Well, it finally came time to paint my daughter's room.
+When it finally came time to paint my daughter's room we wanted to pick two colors that would go perfectly together to make an ombre.
 She has a love of pink and yellow, so I suggested we paint an ombre wall for her bedroom to look like a sunset!

 She was totally down for that.